-Starting with our 2006 year, we changed the reporting of our segments to be aligned with our market opportunities and how we manage our various businesses.
+Starting in 2006, we changed the reporting of our segments to be aligned with our market opportunities and how we manage our various businesses.
 We currently operate in two reportable segments, the Identity Solutions segment and the Services segment.
-We measure segment performance based on revenues, Adjusted EBITDA and operating income (loss).
-Operating results by segment for the three months ended March 31, 2007 and 2006 follow (in thousands):
+We measure segment performance based on revenues, operating income (loss) and Adjusted EBITDA.
+Operating results by segment for the three months and nine months ended September 30, 2007 and 2006 were as follows (in thousands):